network-nakul/AWS-Multi-Tier-Secure-Web-Application/README.md

 # AWS Project: Secure Multi-Tier Web Application Deployment

 ## Overview
 This project demonstrates the deployment and configuration of a secure multi-tier web application on AWS, ensuring scalability, security, and high availability.
-The project was carried out as part of a competition focusing on designing and configuring Virtual Private Cloud (VPC) architecture with various AWS services.
+The project focuses on designing and configuring Virtual Private Cloud (VPC) architecture with various AWS services.

 ## Services Used
 - **Amazon VPC**: Configured for secure networking with public and private subnets.